V. Nagayya: Early life

 Nagayya was born on 28 March 1904 in a Telugu family in a tiny hamlet near Repalle, Guntur district, Andhra Pradesh.
 His parents were Ramalinga Sarma and Venkata Lakshmamba.
 His maternal grandmother adopted him and took him to her native village, Gonugur, near Kuppam and later to Chittoor.
 He took up studies with a scholarship provided by the Tirupati Devasthanam and took his degree in Chittoor.

 After working as a clerk in a government office, Nagayya became a journalist with Andhra Patrika.
 Mahatma Gandhi and Nehru influenced him and he participated in the freedom struggle (Dandi Satyagraha) in 1930, later going on to work for some gramophone companies including Hutchins as well as attending the Gowhati Congress conclave with S. Srinivasa Iyyengar.
-He was married to Jaya Lakshmi, but she died giving birth to a daughter a year after.
+He was married to Jaya Lakshmi, but she died giving birth to a daughter a year later.
 He then married Girija, and she too died due to miscarriage in the eighth month.
 His first daughter died of an undiagnosed illness.
 He then participated in long stays at Ramana Maharshi Ashram.
-He had family in Tirupati who are his brother's (Vuppaladadiyam Subrahmanya Sarma) son, Vuppaladadiyam S. Haragopal and daughters (Late Amruthavalli and Late Kusuma), Lakshmi Narasimha and their children, Vuppaladadiyam Shyam Sundar and Vuppaladadiyam Pavan Kumar.
+He had family in Tirupati, including his brother's (Vuppaladadiyam Subrahmanya Sarma) son, Vuppaladadiyam S. Haragopal and daughters (late Amruthavalli and late Kusuma), Lakshmi Narasimha and their children, Vuppaladadiyam Shyam Sundar and Vuppaladadiyam Pavan Kumar.